CrunchyData/crunchy-postgresql-manager/docs/user-install.md

 ./basic-user-install.sh
 ~~~~~~~~~~~~~~~~~

+The DNS installation will enable and configure the Docker service
+to specify the DNS server as the primary DNS nameserver.
+This
+DNS server will also be your primary nameserver in your /etc/resolv.conf
+configuration.

 You will be prompted for your IP address and the domain name
 you want to use for the installation.